Written By: Md Sayful Alam Murshed

 - Click on ‘Available Plugins’ and search for ‘BlazeMeter Step-by-step Debugger’

-- Check mark the option ‘BlazeMeter Step-by-step Debugger’ and click on ‘Apply Changes and Restart JMeter’ button.
+- Check mark the option ‘BlazeMeter Step-by-step Debugger’ and click on the ‘Apply Changes and Restart JMeter’ button.

 - Once the JMeter will restart, then you should see the following option/icon in JMeter.